Psychology in Tennessee: Learn About Becoming a Psychologist in TN

 Psychologist Licensing in Tennessee

-To obtain psychologist licensing in Tennessee, applicants must meet the state’s criteria:
+To obtain psychology licensure in Tennessee, applicants must:

-• check-circle Pass Tennessee’s open-book Ethics and Jurisprudence examination.
+• Pass Tennessee’s open-book ethics and jurisprudence examination.

-• check-circleSubmit an application to the Board of Examiners of Psychology, along with a $485 fee that includes fees for the application, licensure, and state exam.
+• Complete an application packet and return it to the Board of Examiners of Psychology, along with a $485 fee by check or money order.
+The state board provides comprehensive application requirements.
+Key components include:

 Demand for Psychology in Tennessee